csterritt/fiber-basic-auth/README.md

     export SERVER_URL='http://localhost:3000'
     export SERVER_PORT=3000
+    export COOKIE_KEY='A 32-char, base-64-encoded string'

+For the `COOKIE_KEY`, you can use:

+    openssl rand -base64 32

+to generate a usable value.
+This should be different for development and production.

 You can, of course, set any `SERVER_PORT` you wish, just make sure that the port number matches in the `SERVER_URL`.